Friday, December 21, 2018

 Curious onlookers were starting to queue up to have a turn looking in the scope.

-Jilly clapped Vorg on the shoulder.
+Jilandri clapped Vorg on the shoulder.
 "That there was on the house.
 Heading out now, but I expect you to work just as hard getting my name out there to the rest of the carnies as you are now raising money.
-You just let them know Jilly... and Tempus," she added, looking over at the latter, "are dab hands at fixing vehicles and devices, both, and will be around tomorrow.
+You just let them know Jilandri... and Tempus," she added, looking over at the latter, "are dab hands at fixing vehicles and devices, both, and will be around tomorrow.
 I need the work!"

 Date: 9th Vaen in the 402nd Year of the Founding